OSVR/OSVR-Docs/Extending-OSVR/ConfiguringHDKViveTracking.md

 # Configuring OSVR HDK2 with Vive Puck Tracking

-This document outlines how to add room-scale positional tracking to HDK2 by mounting an HTC Vive tracking puck and using the Lighthouse base stations and tracking system.
+This document outlines how to add room-scale positional tracking to HDK2 (and any other OSVR-compatible HMD) by mounting an HTC Vive tracking puck and using the Lighthouse base stations and tracking system.

 Hardware Requirements:
-OSVR HDK2 with mount
+- OSVR HDK2 with mount
-Vive Tracking Puck
+- Vive Tracking Puck
-Lighthouse base stations
+- Lighthouse base stations
-USB - microUSB cable
+- USB - microUSB cable

 Software Requirements:
-OSVR-Core build
+- OSVR-Core build
-OSVR-Vive plugin build
+- OSVR-Vive plugin build
-Optionally SteamVR
+- Optionally SteamVR and SteamVR-OSVR

 ### Why?
 There are a few reasons this document could be useful: